 If necessary, scrape down the sides with a spatula.

 - Continue to blend and start gradually pouring in the olive oil.

-- Blend for another 2 minutes on high speed until your hummus is fine, soft and creamy, and the coriander is chopped into tiny bits.
+- Blend for another 2 minutes on high speed until your hummus is fine, soft and creamy, and the coriander/cilantro is chopped into tiny bits.
 YUM!